Classification of interfacial water governed by water-polymer interactions in hydrated polymers: A molecular dynamics simulation study of ethylene-based and acrylate polymers: INTRODUCTION

-In addition, a number of MD studies have investigated the structural and dynamical characteristics of interface water confined within PMEA.~\cite{nagumo2013Computational, nagumo2019Molecular, nagumo2021Interactions, yasoshima2017DiffusionControlled, kishinaka2019Molecular, kuo2019Analyses, kuo2020Elucidating, kuo2020Molecular, kuo2021Effects, yasoshima2021Molecular, yasoshima2022Adsorption, ikemoto2022Infrared, yadav2022Adsorption, nagumo2023Influence, shikata2023Revealing, yadav2025Hydration, yadav2025HydrophobicityGoverned, gemmei-ide2025Weak} Specifically, we performed MD simulations of PMEA and structurally related (meth)acrylate polymers, including poly(2-hydroxyethyl methacrylate) (PHEMA) and poly(1-methoxymethyl acrylate) (PMC1A), to elucidate the H-bond dynamics associated with each acceptor oxygen site for each polymer functional group.~\cite{shikata2023Revealing} Our results indicate that, upon breakage of H-bonds between water molecules and the methoxy oxygen of PMEA, the water molecules remain in close proximity and do not diffuse on the picosecond timescale.
+In addition, a number of MD studies have investigated the structural and dynamical characteristics of interface water confined within PMEA.~\cite{nagumo2013Computational, nagumo2019Molecular, nagumo2021Interactions, yasoshima2017DiffusionControlled, kishinaka2019Molecular, kuo2019Analyses, kuo2020Elucidating, kuo2020Molecular, kuo2021Effects, yasoshima2021Molecular, yasoshima2022Adsorption, ikemoto2022Infrared, yadav2022Adsorption, nagumo2023Influence, shikata2023Revealing, yadav2025Hydration, yadav2025HydrophobicityGoverned, gemmei-ide2025Weak} Note that the glass transition behavior of PMEA has also been investigated by MD simulations.~\cite{yasoshima2017DiffusionControlled, gemmei-ide2025Weak} We recently performed MD simulations of PMEA and structurally related (meth)acrylate polymers, including poly(2-hydroxyethyl methacrylate) (PHEMA) and poly(1-methoxymethyl acrylate) (PMC1A), to elucidate the H-bond dynamics associated with each acceptor oxygen site for each polymer functional group.~\cite{shikata2023Revealing} Our results indicate that, upon breakage of H-bonds between water molecules and the methoxy oxygen of PMEA, the water molecules remain in close proximity and do not diffuse on the picosecond timescale.
 In contrast, water molecules H-bonded to the hydroxy oxygen of PHEMA and the methoxy oxygen of PMC1A diffuse immediately following hydrogen-bond breakages.

 In this study, we focus on the observation that not only PMEA but also PEG is a hydrophilic polymer exhibiting antithrombotic properties and intermediate water, and accordingly performed MD simulations.
 In addition, PVA, poly(2-hydroxyethyl acrylate) (PHEA), PHEMA, poly(2-methoxyethyl methacrylate) (PMEMA), and poly(butyl acrylate) (PBA) are simulated as negative controls.
 This MD analysis enables a comparative, comprehensive examination of ethylene-based polymers (PEG and PVA) and acrylate polymers (PMEA, PHEA, PMEMA, PHEMA, and PBA), allowing assessment of how variations in functional oxygen groups and the presence or absence of methyl side chains influence the behavior of water molecules in the vicinity of the polymers.